-Continue to process on high until smooth and no chunks remain.
+Continue to process on high speed until hummus is smooth and no chunks remain.

-Transfer to a serving bowl and top with additional sliced pimento-stuffed green olives and paprika if desired.
+Transfer to a serving bowl and top with additional sliced olives and paprika if desired.

-Did you enjoy this Green Olive and Pimento Hummus?
+Did you enjoy this hummus?
 Olive to know what you think! 😉

 Green Olive and Pimento Hummus